Marconiadsf/gcp-series/README.md

 You can:

-#### 1. copy the files from your host to the container using docker cp command:
+#### 1. Copy the files from your host to the container using docker cp command:
 Open a new terminal in your host machine (not inside the container) and navigate to the gcp-series folder you created before.
-Type the command:
+Run the command:
 			```
 			docker cp DemoApp-01 <container_id>:/workspace/DemoApp-01
 			docker cp DemoApp-02 <container_id>:/workspace/DemoApp-02